gobeyondidentity/developer-docs/docs/react-native-sdk/embedded-sdk.md

 ## Intercepting A Redirect From A New or Recovered User

 After a successful creation or recovery, the user will receive an email.
 When the user taps on the email link, the user will be redirected using a redirect url specified by your tenant.
-See [Registration Redirect URI] (doc:registration-redirect-uri) for more information.
+See [Registration Redirect URI] (docs/getting-started/account-configuration/registration-redirect-uri) for more information.

 ### Usage